scallbe1/comfyui-truenas/README.md

-This is an implementation of ComfyUI designed to be deployed as a custom TrueNAS app.
-I wrote this in May 2026.
+ComfyUI for TrueNAS

-It contains python packages for most of the major nodes for image, video and music generation.
-It deploys CUDA 12.6, which works with the NVIDIA driver in TrueNAS (NVIDIA-SMI 570.172.08).
+This containerized ComfyUI implementation (updated May 2026) includes support for major image, video, and music generation nodes, plus CUDA 12.6 support for NVIDIA driver 570.172.08.

-A sample YAML to deploy ComfyUI onto your TrueNAS deployment is below.
-One note and one warning:
+Important Setup Notes:

-Note: The line "pull_policy: always" tells TrueNAS to force-download the newest version of the container image from the registry (e.g., Docker Hub) every time you deploy or restart the application.
-It overrides local caches to ensure your app is strictly running the latest available build.
+Update Policy: pull_policy: always ensures you are running the latest image version on every restart.

-Warning: change the volume mount points (left of the colon) to align to your local storage layout.
-Build the 5 datasets below before deploying this app.
-Do not change the local paths (right side of the colon), these are baked into the ComfyUI image.
+Storage: Before deploying, create the 5 datasets listed below.
+Update the local paths (left side of the colon) to match your storage layout.
+Do not modify the container paths (right side).
+Create SMB shares to each of the 5 datasets.
+Grant user 1000 and your user account write-permission to those datasets to facilitate uploads and downloads from other devices.

 YAML:
 ```